 This is the last section of the tutorial where you’ll implement the finishing touches on your API.
-The goal is to allow clients to constrain the list of Link
+The goal is to allow clients to constrain the list of Link elements returned by the feed query by providing filtering and pagination parameters.

 Thanks to Prisma, you’ll be able to implement filtering capabilities to your API without major effort.
 Similar to the previous chapters, the heavy-lifting of query resolution will be performed by the powerful Prisma engine.
 All you need to do is forward incoming queries to it.

 The first step is to think about the filters you want to expose through your API.
-In your case, the feed
+In your case, the feed query in your API will accept a filter string.
+The query then should only return the Link elements where the url or the description contain that filter string.

-Next, you need to update the implementation of the feed
+Next, you need to update the implementation of the feed resolver to account for the new parameter clients can provide.

-object will be just an empty object and no filtering conditions will be applied by the Prisma engine when it returns the response for the links
+If no filter string is provided, then the where object will be just an empty object and no filtering conditions will be applied by the Prisma engine when it returns the response for the links query.

 That’s it for the filtering functionality!
 Go ahead and test your filter API - here’s a sample query you can use: